AungLwin25/Disability/PriAttRate.md

 # Overview

-This analysis is based on the *township level* information data of Myanmar Census 2014.We are interested in examining the differece of school attendance rates between the children with *no disability* and their counterparts with *severe disability*.
+This analysis is based on the *township level* information data of Myanmar Census 2014.We are interested in examining the difference of school attendance rates between the children with *no disability* and their counterparts with *severe disability*.

-Using the **REDATAM** that is designed to extract data from Census, we constructed two data sets at township level, each representing the primary school attendance rates of our groups of interest (normal vs. severe) disability).
+Using the **REDATAM** that is designed to extract data from Census, we constructed two data sets at township level that are representing the primary school attendance rates of our groups of interest— normal vs. severe disability of the primary school age population of the 6-10 year old children.

 State/Region aggregates are calculated.The results are visualized for comparing the situations of the groups.